C4813/EVE-Trade-Tools-Price-Helper/readme.txt

 == Upgrade Notice ==

+= 1.4.4 =
+Housekeeping release.
+No database schema changes.
+Safe to upgrade in place.

 = 1.4.3 =
-Schema update: `portionSize` column added to `ett_invTypes`.
-The column is added automatically via `ALTER TABLE` on next plugin load — no manual migration required.
-However, a re-run of the Fuzzwork import is required to populate correct portionSize values for existing types.
-Reprocessing calculations in ETT Reprocess Trading will be incorrect until the import is re-run.
+Schema update: `portionSize` column added to `ett_invTypes`, added automatically on next plugin load.
+Re-run the Fuzzwork import to populate correct values — reprocessing calculations in ETT Reprocess Trading will be incorrect until the import is re-run.

 = 1.4.2 =
 Bug fix and security release.
 No database schema changes.
 Safe to upgrade in place.
 After upgrading, re-enter and save your EVE SSO Client Secret once — the field no longer pre-fills, so the stored value is preserved but you will see the placeholder rather than the previous value.